apereo/cas/installation/Configuring-Ticketing-Components.md

 <a name="JpaLockingStrategy">  </a>
 #####`JpaLockingStrategy`
-JPA 2.0 implementation of an exclusive, non-reentrant lock, to be used with the JPA-backed ticket registry.
+JPA 2.0 implementation of awn exclusive, non-reentrant lock, to be used with the JPA-backed ticket registry.

 <a name="Configuration">  </a>
 ####Configuration